 How to Make Your Funeral Wishes Known to Your Loved Ones

-It is also important to let your loved ones know that you have created this separate writing and where it is being stored so that they can access it at the appropriate time.
+You never know when your time is up so don't wait to put your wishes in writing.
+It is also important to let your loved ones know that you have created this separate document and where it is being stored.
+This way, they can access it at the appropriate time.

 When you think of your final wishes, it makes sense that a last will and testament comes to mind.
 You can include your funeral arrangements in your will or trust, but it should not be the only place where you list your final wishes.

 Having a last will and testament or revocable living trust is an important part of your estate planning because it's where you record how you want your property to be distributed after you die.
 Those documents should also include who should be in charge of making sure your property goes where you want it to go.